nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 NGINX upstream server parameters:

 - [`backup`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#server)

+Circuit Breaker also relies on the following NGINX upstream server parameters:

 - [`fail_timeout`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#server)
 - [`max_fails`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#server)

+However, these parameters are also used in passive health checks, which is a part of the Upstream Settings Policy.
+We can either expose these settings in both extensions (not recommended by the Gateway API), or the Circuit Breaker extensions can use the values of these parameters set by the Upstream Settings Policy.

 This [NGINX blog post](https://www.nginx.com/blog/microservices-reference-architecture-nginx-circuit-breaker-pattern/) describes the circuit breaker pattern and how to implement it with NGINX plus.
 The solution involves active health checks, rate-limiting, caching, and the `backup` directive.
 While this might be a complete solution, it is likely too heavyweight for NGINX Gateway Fabric.